 Some of the digital nomads featured on our website are developers, so a tool they use had to be mentioned here too!
 Used by 6,25% of remote workers we have interviewed to develop software, Jira is the solution you have to plan and track software development.

 If you were to choose only one tool to work with…I bet you wouldn’t choose the laptop!
 But, indeed, it’s the most important tool, as none of the tools we’ve mentioned before could work without this tool we take for granted, the computer in all its forms.
+Check this post with The best laptops for digital nomads to travel and work remotely.

 Want to easily set up an account on a free conference call tool?
 On Uberconference you can sign in with your Google or LinkedIn account, in order to use a simple, free and visual conferencing tool.